 The adolescent can present particular psychosocial characteristics that impact the health status of the oral cavity, care seeking, and compliance.
-The self-concept development process, emergence of independence, and the influence of peers are just a few of the psychodynamic factors impacting dental health during this period.^{1,5,7,16}
+The self-concept development process, emergence of independence, and the influence of peers are just a few of the psychodynamic factors impacting dental health during this period.
+1.5,7.16

 Discolored or stained teeth: Desire to improve esthetics of the dentition by tooth whitening and removal of stained areas or defects can be a concern of the adolescent.
-Indications for the appropriate use of tooth-whitening methods and products are dependent upon correct diagnosis.59
+Indications for the appropriate use of tooth-whitening methods and products are dependent upon correct diagnosis.
 The dentist must determine the appropriate mode of treatment.
-Use of bleaching agents, microabrasion, placement of an esthetic restoration, or a combination of treatments all can be considered.60
+Use of bleaching agents, microabrasion, placement of an esthetic restoration, or a combination of treatments all can be considered.

 Recommendations: For the adolescent patient, judicious use of bleaching can be considered part of a comprehensive, sequenced treatment plan that takes into consideration the patient's dental developmental stage, oral hygiene, and caries status.
 A dentist should monitor the bleaching process, ensuring the least invasive, most effective treatment method.
-Dental professionals also should consider possible side effects when contemplating dental bleaching for adolescent patients. ^{61,62}
+Dental professionals also should consider possible side effects when contemplating dental bleaching for adolescent patients.
+61.62

 Tobacco use: Significant oral, dental, and systemic health consequences and death are associated with all forms of tobacco use.
-Smoking and other tobacco use almost always are initiated and established in adolescence.
-63-68
+Smoking and other tobacco use almost always are initiated and established in adolescence.63-68

 Recommendations: Education of the adolescent patient on the oral and systemic consequences of tobacco use should be part of each patient's oral health education.
 For those adolescent patients who use tobacco products, the practitioner should provide or refer the patient to appropriate educational and counseling services.
-When associated pathology is present, treatment should be managed by an appropriately trained and/or experienced health care provider.
+69-71 When associated pathology is present, referral should be made when the treatment needs are beyond the treating dentist's scope of practice.

-Positive youth development: Treatment and management of adolescent oral health that takes into account the adolescent's psychological and social needs can be approached through the framework of positive youth development (PYD).72 The approach goes beyond traditional prevention, intervention, and treatment of risky behaviors and problems and suggests that a strong interpersonal relationship between the adolescent patient and the pediatric dentist can be influential in improving adolescent oral health and transitioning patients to adult care.
+Positive youth development: Treatment and management of adolescent oral health that takes into account the adolescent's psychological and social needs can be approached through the framework of positive youth development (PYD).
+The approach goes beyond traditional prevention, intervention, and treatment of risky behaviors and problems and suggests that a strong interpersonal relationship between the adolescent patient and the pediatric dentist can be influential in improving adolescent oral health and transitioning patients to adult care.
 In the office, dental professionals have a unique opportunity to serve as positive role models.